 I have a community of people on Twitter and LinkedIn with whom I engage and share information and tips, plus I read a LOT.

 I find great information about the work world and hiring everywhere, including Harvard Business Review, SHRM, Fast Company, Twitter, LinkedIn, the New York Times, Wall Street Journal, O Magazine...also podcasts and television shows.

 Plus my clients teach me a lot, especially those who hire.

-Most job seekers struggle with knowing what employers are really looking for.
-They may think only of their own needs, when the truth is that employers don’t care about them.
+Most job seekers struggle with knowing what employers are looking for.
+They may think only of their own needs when the truth is that employers don’t care about them.

 Employers only care about their own needs and how the prospective employee can help solve the employer’s problem.

-- Writing a resume that lists only what you did or do at jobs instead of what difference you made.
+- Writing a resume that lists only what you did or does at jobs instead of what difference you made.